yourincomehome/awesome-passive-income/README.md

 ## Survey
 ## Video Content

+# Resources
+Below you will find a curated list of awesome resources to grow your online business

+## Books
+## Podcasts
+## Videos

+# HOW-TOs
+Below you will find a curated list of awesome resource to launch your online business

 # Other Awesome Lists
 Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.